 Telehealth Neurodevelopmental Disability Parent Training – We are currently recruiting participants for this study!

-The purpose of this study is to develop and evaluate a telehealth parent training program for caregivers of children recently diagnosed with Autism Spectrum Disorder.
+The purpose of this study is to develop and evaluate a telehealth parent training program for caregivers of children recently diagnosed with Autism Spectrum Disorder or related disabilities.
 In collaboration with Psychological Sciences at Purdue University and Indiana University School of Medicine.

-Para-Impact: Professional Development with Teacher-as-Coach for Paraeducators of Elementary Students with Moderate-to-Severe Developmental Disabilities – beginning data collection in Fall, 2021
+Para-Impact: Professional Development with Teacher-as-Coach for Paraeducators of Elementary Students with Moderate-to-Severe Developmental Disabilities – In Data Collection

 The purpose of this project is to develop Para-Impact, a professional development package to train supervising teachers to utilize practice-based coaching to train their paraeducators to implement systematic instruction for elementary students with moderate-to-severe developmental disabilities (MSDD).
 The development of Para-Impact will address this research-to-practice gap, providing a mechanism for teachers to supervise, train, and evaluate paraeducators’ delivery of effective instructional practices for students with MSDD.
 Funded by the Institute of Educational Science.